Predicting Personas Using Mechanic Frequencies and Game State Traces: MiniDungeon 2 Labels

 \subsection{Action Agreement Label}

 The artificial persona agents described in Section \ref{sec:synthetic-traces} are used to generate action agreement labels for individual playtraces in both the human training set and the human testing set.
 This is done using a relatively simple replay process: Given a playtrace, a replay agent steps through every move that the human made.
 At every step, the system runs each of the 3 generative agents for $1$ second, searching for the moves they would have made at that step.
 This means that each move takes $3$ seconds to calculate agreement.
 User playtraces can be as long as $140$ moves or more, meaning that a single playtrace could take several minutes to compute without parallelization.
 If the user's action agrees with an agent's action, that persona gets a point.
-The persona's label is added to the playtrace if they have more than 50\% action agreement, calculated by taking that persona's point score divided by the total number of steps taken.
+The persona's label is added to the playtrace if they agree more than they disagree with that persona, i.e. if they have more than 50\% action agreement calculated by taking that persona's point score divided by total steps taken.